-Many countries throughout the region have adopted policies to increase the share of renewables to transition to a low-carbon economy.
-Modernising the existing hydropower fleet and developing new projects to meet energy demands and ensure renewable development is increasingly important.
+Many countries have adopted policies to increase the share of renewables as they seek to transition to a low-carbon economies.
+Modernising the existing hydropower fleet and developing new projects to meet energy demands and enable renewable development is increasingly important.

 In Canada, hydropower continued to provide approximately 60 per cent of the country’s total annual electricity generation, and represents more than half of its total generation capacity.
 In 2021 nearly 3 GW of new projects continued to advance toward completion.
 At the Keeyask power plant in Manitoba (695 MW), four more units were brought online in 2021.
 A total of five units are now online, and the remaining two units are scheduled for completion in 2022.

 The government of Ontario, Canada’s most populous province, also asked utility Ontario Power Generation to look to new hydropower projects as part of a pathway to a zero-emissions electricity grid, and announced policy changes to accelerate the development process.

 This year there were also developments in two transmission projects planned to send hydropower from Quebec to US markets.
 The Champlain Hudson Power Express project was selected after a competitive bid to bring clean electricity directly into the City of New York.
 However, another project saw a setback.
 Work was halted on the England Clean Energy Connect (NECEC) transmission line, which was planned to deliver hydropower from Quebec into Massachusetts, after voters in the State of Maine chose to reject the project in a referendum.

 The 824-MW Muskrat Falls Hydroelectric Generating Station, part of the Lower Churchill Project, was completed in November and released to the Newfoundland and Labrador System Operator (NLSO) for service.
 The associated Labrador-Island Link transmission line is due to become fully operational in 2022.